Assi, Manikarnika & Dashashwamedh: List of Important Ghats of Varanasi

 The Kedar Ghat

 Kedar Ghat is another important Ghats of Varanasi and it is characterized by the temple of Kedaresvara which is the main deity of this Ghat.
-The other sacred shrines at Kedar Ghat includes Tarakesvara, Gauri Kunda and Vitanka Narsimha.
+The other sacred shrines at Kedar Ghat includes Tarakesvara, Gauri Kunda, and Vitanka Narasimha.

-Harishchadra Ghat is named after mythological King Harish Chandra who has always spoken truth in his entire life.
-According to Markandeya Purana, King Harishchandra gave away his kingdom, sold his family and agreed to be a slave so that he can fulfill the promise he had made to the Sage Vishwamitra.
-It is during this phase of his life he worked as cremation worker at the Ghats of Varanasi and hence the name Harishchandra Ghat.
+Harish Chandra Ghat is named after mythological King Harish Chandra who has always spoken the truth in his entire life.
+According to Markandeya Purana, King Harishchandra gave away his kingdom, sold his family, and agreed to be a slave so that he can fulfill the promise he had made to the Sage Vishwamitra.
+It is during this phase of his life he worked as a cremation worker at the Ghats of Varanasi and hence the name Harishchandra Ghat.
 Harishchandra Ghat and Manikarnika Ghat are two Ghats where cremation rituals of Hindus are performed.
-Harishchandra Ghat is sometimes also referred as Adi Manikarnika (” The original cremation ground”).
+Harishchandra Ghat is sometimes also referred to as Adi Manikarnika (” The original cremation ground”).
 The Ghat also has an electric crematorium but burning dead bodies by fire and wood is more preferred by locals.

 The Tulsi Ghat

 The Tulsi Ghat is named after famous Hindi Poet Tulsidas who lived here and wrote the Hindu epic poem Ramcharitmanas.
-The Ghat prior to visit of Tulsidas was known as Lolark Ghat and people used to bath here to get sons and their long life and to get rid of leprosy.
-Pilgrims bath at a pond called Lolark kunda.
-The Ghat was made pucca by Baldeo Das Birala in the year 1941.
+The Ghat prior to the visit of Tulsidas was known as Lolark Ghat and people used to bath here to get sons and their long life and to get rid of leprosy.
+Pilgrims bathe at a pond called Lolark kunda.
+The Ghat was made pucca by Baldeo Das Birla in the year 1941.

 The Assi Ghat

-The Assi Ghat is the southernmost Ghat of Varanasi and this Ghats is mentioned in various sacred books of Hinduism like Matsya Purana, Agni Purana, Kurma Purana and Kashi Khanda.
+The Assi Ghat is the southernmost Ghat of Varanasi and this Ghats is mentioned in various sacred books of Hinduism like Matsya Purana, Agni Purana, Kurma Purana, and Kashi Khanda.
 According to one mythology Goddess Durga after slaughtering the demons Shumbha and Nishumbha, threw her sword (Khadga) which resulted in the origin of the River Asi, on whose banks this Ghat is situated.
 Assi Ghat is situated very close to the confluence of River Ganges and River Asi.
-Initially the length of Assi Ghat was more than 500m but over a period of time it was divided in many smaller Ghats like Assi, Gangamahal Ghat, Rewan Ghat, Tulsi Ghat and Bhadaini Ghat.
+Initially, the length of Assi Ghat was more than 500m but over a period of time, it was divided into many smaller Ghats like Assi, Gangamahal Ghat, Rewan Ghat, Tulsi Ghat, and Bhadaini Ghat.